icepaka89/ultimate-manhunt/README.md

 * Maybe use action bar for distance reporting?
 * Command to save current time so you can pick up later
 * Improve randomize-spawn command
-** Ability to stop manhunt
 ** Add optional game timer?
 -->

 ### Commands

 * `/assassin <player>` - Add a player to the assassins group
-* `/speedrunner <player>` - Add a player to the speedrunner group
+* `/speedrunner <player>` - Add a player to the speed runners group
 * `/manhunt-groups` - Display a list of players in each group
 * `/reset-manhunt-groups` - Clears all groups
 * `/randomize-spawn` - Randomizes the spawn point
-* `/toggle-freeze-assassin` - Enable/Disable freezing the assassin if a speedrunner sees them
+* `/toggle-freeze-assassin` - Enable/Disable giving speed runners an assassin freeze sword (Default is **true**)
-* `/toggle-distance-reporting` - Enable/Disable printing the distance from each assassin to the nearest speedrunner periodically
+* `/toggle-distance-reporting` - Enable/Disable printing the distance from each assassin to the nearest speedrunner periodically (Default is **true)
-* `/starting-distance` - Sets the starting distance between the assassin and speedrunner
+* `/starting-distance` - Sets the starting distance between the assassin and speed runner
-* `/debuff-assassin <percentage>` - Debuffs assassins by reducing their damage by the given percentage
+* `/debuff-assassin <percentage>` - De-buffs assassins by reducing their damage by the given percentage
 * `/countdown-time` - Sets the length of the countdown timer when starting
 * `/start-manhunt` - Starts game, begins the countdown timer
+* `/quit-manhunt` - Stops the current manhunt and clears both groups

 ### Project Directory Structure